Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 ## Introduction

-In November 2018, a feature was added to MiSTer to allow the the video scaler to load filter coefficients for arbitary interpolation filters.
+In November 2018, a feature was added to MiSTer to allow the the video scaler to load filter coefficients for arbitrary interpolation filters.
 This allows MiSTer to scale it's output over HDMI with common image scaling algorithms such as Bicubic as well as other scaling algorithms better suited for enlarging pixel graphics.
 Additionally, some special effects such as scanlines and lcd effects can implemented through filter coeffcients.

 ## How to use filter coeffcients